mrowdy/slemgrim.github.io/_posts/2016-06-30-http-endpoints.md

 With forms there isn't much we can do wrong:

-- `GET` if we want to fetch a resource
+- `GET` for fetching resources
 - `POST` for everything else

-with REST APIs this is more complicated.
-We sure can design our endpoints the same way:
+Of course we can apply this pattern to APIs:

 ```
 GET /articles